News and updates (13 December 2020)

-- Read the instructions on these pages carefully before applying for electives!
+- Important updates on 13 Dec: Read the instructions on these pages carefully before applying for electives!

-- FN/DN electives: The Laboratory Animal Sciences is now offered only as Course Elective.
+- The Laboratory Animal Sciences is now offered as a 3-credit Course Elective to DN/FN students only.

 - Do not forget to fill out the DorsWebApp Elective Application form when applying for an elective